 If the device is not configured for local management, you must switch to local management before onboarding the device.
 See the Switching Between Local and Remote Management chapter of the Cisco Firepower Threat Defense Configuration Guide for Firepower Device Manager, Version 6.4.0 or 6.4.0.x.

 It is a best practice that the address you use to onboard the FTD device is a static address.
 However, if the address is assigned by DHCP, it would be optimal to use a DDNS (dynamic domain name system) to automatically update your FTD's domain name entry with the new IP address of the device if it changes.

 Note: FTD does not natively support DDNS, so you would need to configure your own DDNS.

-Important: If your device gets an IP address from a DHCP server, and you do not have a DDNS server updating the FTD's domain name entry with any new IP addresses, and your FTD receives a new address, CDO will lose connectivity with the device and you will need to re-onboard it using the new address.
+Important: If your device gets an IP address form a DHCP server, you do not have a DDNS server updating the FTD's domain name entry with any new IP addresses, and your FTD receives a new address, you can change the IP address CDO maintains for the device and then reconnect the device.

 Completed FTD Device Configuration